What is an externship? Is it the same thing as an internship?

 How do I find an externship?

 Students generally find an externship either by networking, or by reaching out directly to one of our approved placements.
-We always encourage students to start by requesting a meeting with Director Davidson, to discuss your goals for your externships, and to obtain contact information for relevant placement sites.
+We always encourage students to start by contacting firstname.lastname@example.org, to discuss your goals for your externships, and to obtain contact information for relevant placement sites.
 To learn more, visit the Externship Wiki.

 When is the right time to apply to externships?